pygame/pygame/docs/_sources/ref/gfxdraw.txt

 | :sl:`pygame module for drawing shapes`

+EXPERIMENTAL!: meaning this api may change, or dissapear in later pygame releases.
+If you use this, your code will break with the next pygame release.

 Draw several shapes to a surface.

 Most of the functions accept a color argument that is an ``RGB`` triplet.
 These